Associate Professor of Practice of International Affairs

 Violence against women related to armed conflict, humanitarian and development settings; the Women, Peace and Security agenda; global gender equality policy; feminist legal theory; and international law and transitional justice.

-Dr. Swaine received her Ph.D. from the Transitional Justice Institute, School of Law at the University of Ulster, Northern Ireland and her B.A and MSc. in Humanitarian Assistance from University College Dublin.
-Dr. Swaine teaches and researches on issues of gender and armed conflict, the Women, Peace and Security agenda, global gender equality policy, violence against women related to armed conflict and gender and humanitarian action.
+Dr. Swaine received her Ph.D. from the Transitional Justice Institute, School of Law at Ulster University, Northern Ireland and her B.A. and MSc. in Humanitarian Assistance from University College Dublin.
+Dr. Swaine teaches and researches issues of violence against women related to armed conflict; the women, peace and security agenda; global gender equality policy; feminist legal theory and transitional justice.

 Previously, Dr. Swaine spent over seven years managing humanitarian and development programmes in conflict-affected and fragile states in Africa and South East Asia for international NGOs and the United Nations.
 She has also worked since 2007 as an independent consultant and technical adviser to the United Nations, including UN Women, international donors and NGOs and continues to consult globally and engage in practice.
 She is a Gender Equality and Women’s Empowerment Fellow at the Human Rights Education Associates and is appointed as a Senior Gender Adviser on the United Nations Inter-Agency Standing Committee on Humanitarian Action Gender Capacity Roster.